0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 - In case you have a GenericAll permission on a Group, Write permission, Write-Owner permission or Self permission, you can
   - Add yourself to this group, and as a result obtain the privileges that this group possesses.

+- In case you have WriteOwner permissions you can add a owner to the object.

 #### Reset password of a user
 ```
 net user <USERNAME> <PASSWORD> /domain